GettingNifty/Heavy-Evil/README.md

 Java SE 8/JDK 1.8/JRE 8 but was originally built on JDK 1.6 and still compiles on both.

-JOGL 2.3(includes Gluegen, JOAL and JOCL, and all current OpenGL native libraries),
+Jogamp JOGL 2.3(includes Gluegen, JOAL and JOCL, and all current OpenGL native libraries),

 MySQL Connector/J 5.1